Lessons From a 1930s Farmer

 To wash up, we would heat water on the stove (there was always a fire going or coals smoldering).
 Saturday was bath day, though we would wash up throughout the week of course.

 To wash clothes we had a tub and wash board.
-Mama got lye from the store and made soap from the pork fat, though I think my grandmother used ashes form the fire for the lye.
+Mama got lye from the store and made soap from the pork fat, though I think my grandmother used ashes from the fire for the lye.

 Did you buy or make clothes?